Consortium Founding Members:

 4. Acknowledgement on our website and use of our logo.

 We acknowledge members of the consortium on our website, and provide member institutions with a high-resolution image of the Lacawac logo.
-Members are encouraged to use the logo on their website or print materials to highlight their membership among the opportunities they advertise for their students and faculty.
+Members are encouraged to use the logo on their website or on printed materials to highlight their membership.

 What other privileges do member institutions enjoy?